drhsqlite/pikchr/doc/teardown01.md

 Lines 22 through 26 implement a single box object that provides background color for the trunk.
 Note the use of backslash ("`\`") to continue the definition of this object across multiple lines.
-It is not required to break up the definition of the box across muliple lines.
+It is not required to break up the definition of the box across multiple lines.
 Splitting the object definition to multiple lines merely is merely an aid to human understanding.
 Pikchr does not care.